pyxem/orix-demos/README.rst

 orix is an open-source python library for the analysis of crystal orientations and misorientations.

-The modern documentation is hosted [online](https://orix.readthedocs.io/en/stable/).
+The modern documentation is hosted `online <https://orix.readthedocs.io/en/stable/>`_.
 This repo only exists for backwards compatability.